Coined Cuisine

 Lemon Glaze

-• 3 tablespoon fresh lemon juice about ½ lemon, juiced
+• 3 tablespoons fresh lemon juice about ½ lemon, juiced

 • ½ teaspoon grated lemon zest